K2254IVV/cattlinux/README.md

 # cattlinux
+WIP Project in LIVE!!
-Catt Linux - is open linux distributive  (based on archlinux packets)
+Catt Linux - is open linux MASTER SCRIPT of INSTALLATION (MSoI) (NOT DISTRIBUTIVE)